VirtoCommerce/vc-module-price-export-import/README.md

 # Pricelist Import Export

+If you want to transfer a large amount of price information between Virto Commerce and another system, then you can use a specially-formatted spreadsheet to import or export that data.
+Virto Commerce uses CSV (comma-separated value) files to perform this kind of bulk task.

-The business goal for the module is to provide to non-technical not high skilled business users (like "junior category manager") who works with prices on a daily basis and don't understand the database structure to work comfortably with prices export and import functionality using it for price management.
+The business goal for the module is to provide to non-technical not high skilled business users (like "category manager") who works with prices on a daily basis and don't understand the database structure to work comfortably with prices export and import functionality using it for price management.

 ![Main-Scree](docs/media/main-screen.png)